-SIR currently has one commitment in place to lease a new property in the Mimico neighbourhood of Etobicoke upon which it plans to build one new Scaddabush restaurant.
-There can be no assurance that this restaurant will be opened or will become part of Royalty Pooled Restaurants.

-- While SIR is not owned by the Fund, the Fund is economically dependent upon SIR.
+- SIR currently has one commitment in place to lease a new property in the Mimico neighbourhood of Etobicoke upon which it plans to build one new Scaddabush restaurant.
+There can be no assurance that this restaurant will be opened or will become part of Royalty Pooled Restaurants. - Subsequent to December 31, 2018, SIR completed three restaurant renovations.
+A full renovation at the Jack Astor's location near Toronto Pearson International Airport in Etobicoke, Ontario resulted in the closure of this restaurant for 10 days.
+A major renovation at The Loose Moose on Front Street in downtown Toronto resulted in the closure of this restaurant for 15 days.
+A renovation at the Scaddabush location at the Square One shopping centre in Mississauga resulted in the closure of this restaurant for six days. - Subsequent to December 31, 2018, effective February 4, 2019, SIR permanently closed the Jack Astor's restaurant in the St. Lawrence Market area of downtown Toronto.
+SIR is required to pay a Make-Whole Payment to the Fund, via the Partnership, for this location from the date of closure until it ceases to be part of Royalty Pooled Restaurants on January 1, 2020.
+SIR will reconvert the Class A GP Units received when this restaurant was added to Royalty Pooled Restaurants on January 1, 2013 into Class B GP Units on January 1, 2020.
+SIR is contemplating the future use of this site. - While SIR is not owned by the Fund, the Fund is economically dependent upon SIR.
 SIR files its unaudited interim and audited annual consolidated financial statements and Management's Discussion and Analysis ("MD&A") on SEDAR under the Fund's SEDAR profile under the heading "Other".
-SIR's third quarter unaudited interim consolidated financial statements and MD&A were filed on SEDAR on June 20, 2018. - SIR continues to monitor economic conditions and consumer confidence.
-SIR recently secured additional long-term financing and has advised the Fund that it is considering new restaurant developments and renovations to existing restaurants.
+SIR's first quarter unaudited interim consolidated financial statements and MD&A were filed on SEDAR on December 20, 2018. - SIR continues to monitor economic conditions and consumer confidence.
+SIR secured additional long-term financing in 2018 and has advised the Fund that it is considering new restaurant developments and renovations to existing restaurants.
 The timing of new restaurant construction and renovations, as well as related opening schedules, will be reviewed regularly by SIR and adjusted as necessary based on SIR's assessment of economic and industry conditions.